 Menu

-Unknown's avatar Eddie Martinez 6 months ago 0
+Unknown's avatar Eddie Martinez 8 months ago 0

-Damage to roads outside the homes of Del Rio homeowners living on Tomahawk Trail resulted in visits from Councilwoman Carmen Gutierrez and City Manager Shawna Burkhart.
-The storms washed out gravel used by city maintenance crews to fill space around gas lines, resulting in divots that run along the entire block, and reach 7 inches deep in some places.
+The storm washed out gravel applied by city maintenance crews filling space around underground gas lines.
+The result?
+Divots that run along the entire block and reach seven inches deep in some places.

-Councilwoman Gutierrez says the state of the roads on Tomahawk are partly the fault of the City, but after witnessing the problem herself, she, along with Burkhart, vow to address the problem as quickly as possible.
-Gutierrez tells DRN that shortly after their visit, the use of county roadway material to fill the trenches was approved by Judge Lewis Owens and could be complete as soon as Monday.
+Councilwoman Gutierrez says the state of the roads on Tomahawk are partly the fault of City crews.
+After witnessing the problem herself, she, along with Burkhart, vowed to address the problem as quickly as possible.

 Discover more from Del Rio News Network